justplainstuff/plainstack/web/documentation/0_motivation.md

 It has 3 parts:

 1. This documentation
-2. `create-plainweb`: Creates a starter project with HTMX, SQLite and TypeScript
+2. `create-plainweb`: A CLI tool to create a starter project with HTMX, SQLite and TypeScript
 3. `plainweb`: A small library glueing existing tools together

 ## Is it a framework?